abijith-2002/React-Native-AI/ReactNativeApp/README-STARTUP.md

 Port allocation:
 - Port 3030: health server (binds to 0.0.0.0).
 Should always respond with HTTP 200 on /healthz.
 - Port 3031: Expo dev server (internal).
 No conflict with 3030, so preview can check 3030 for readiness.

+CI/Preview tunnel dependency:
+- Tunnel mode uses `@expo/ngrok`.
+In CI, the start script auto-installs `@expo/ngrok@^4.1.0` if it's missing to avoid interactive prompts.
+- Locally, you can install it manually if needed: npm i -D @expo/ngrok@^4.1.0

+Manual cache clear (if you run locally and see Metro deserialization issues):
+- Stop the dev server, then remove:
+  - ./.expo
+  - ./.expo-shared
+  - ./node_modules/.cache/metro
+- Then restart with:
+  npm start

 Android build in CI/preview:
 - The default `npm run build` is a no-op to avoid Gradle errors in environments without a generated android/ folder.